Teachings from the Tree of Life, part 11: The Mirror

 What you see is the reflection of those who came before you.”*

-When we look into the water, we must search for our ancestors who passed on to us a lesson about probably the most essential ingredient of life: love.
-Zaagi'idiwin, or Mutual Love, is the second Grandmother/Grandfather Teaching of the Anishinaabeg peoples.
-But why is it so essential and what does it mean, to love someone or something?
+As we gaze into the water, we should seek the wisdom of our ancestors who imparted to us a crucial life lesson: love.
+Zaagi'idiwin, meaning Mutual Love, is the second Grandmother/Grandfather Teaching of the Anishinaabeg peoples.
+But why is it so vital, and what does it truly mean to love someone or something?

-To be able to answer this question, let me first quote a good friend of mine, Michel Sutherland from Fort Albany, Nishnawbe-askiin Northeastern Ontario, who told me this the other day:
+To address this question, I would like to begin by quoting a good friend of mine, Michel Sutherland from Fort Albany, Nishnawbe-aski in Northeastern Ontario, who shared this with me recently:

 "I remember a time when at age 8 years old I hung around with my Grandmother.
 She asked if I knew what love was?
 My whole body said “No.” ...Our language contains root words.
 Undress the descriptions, put aside the prefix and suffix, and there it is.
 Say the word for love, “sakahewin”, say I love you, “Kesakihetin”, say I love my mother,” Nesakihow Negawe.”
 The word that is constant is “saki”, a seed that sprouts out of the earth.
 The root word is “sprout.”
 Our language grew out the earth’s environment, deep in and out wide.
 She sent me out, it took me a while and I found the sprouts.
 There I walked out, touched by so many definitions, expressions, meanings of “love” from many different sources.
 My root word from nature holds me and grounds me.
 Even when it is difficult, knowing that a powerful society changed the original meaning (slightly), it’s root and meaning of “Innino,” my Grandmother’s ancestral root word, her identity, her people’s lives, her grand children, the future generation, her teacher, her mother.
 My whole body says “yes,” my tear is water….
 B’he."

-I believe no one could have said it better than my Ininew friend from the swamps of the far northeast, and for this reason I respectfully -- virtually -- offer him asemaa (tobacco).
+I don't think anyone could have expressed it better than my Ininew friend from the distant northeastern swamps, and for this reason, I respectfully -- virtually -- offer him asemaa (tobacco).

-To our ancestors, Love (saki, or zaagi) was meant to be an outward expression.
-But nowadays we have turned love into a self-centered act; it’s all about me and what I love...
-I love money, I love food, I love pleasure, et cetera.
-And we need it NOW.
-However, according to the second Grandfather teaching, we should return instead to the selfless, outward expression of love that our language teaches us, to give our love out to others, our relatives, all earth's and water's and sky's creatures.
+To our ancestors, Love (saki, or zaagi) was intended to be an outward expression.
+Today, however, we have transformed love into a self-centered act, focusing on what we love personally—money, food, pleasure, and so on.
+We want it immediately.
+Yet, according to the second Grandfather teaching, we should return to the selfless, outward expression of love that our language imparts, extending our love to others, our relatives, and all creatures of the earth, water, and sky.

-Below we see a few examples in Anishinaabemowin, our language, of this outward expression of zaagi that my friend spoke about:
+Here are a few examples in Anishinaabemowin, our language, showcasing the outward expression of zaagi that my friend mentioned:

 Zaagidenenaniwetaw: "stick out one's tongue at someone"